-- Dentists who have used inmuRELAX report a marked improvement in their working environment after introducing inmuRELAX.
+- Dentists who have used inmuRELAX report a noticeable improvement on their working environment after introducing inmuRELAX.
 It has made it easier to calm down patients, made it easier to treat patients with dental anxiety or dental phobia, and has allowed them to relax more during treatments.

 inmuRELAX makes a huge differencen every time we use it in our daily work.
 It makes the child relax – and the parents too.
 We use it in a lot of different situation.
 It also makes us relax – the whole treatment room comes in a state of calmness.